riak/riak.github.io/docs/learn/concepts/strong-consistency.md

 ---
 title: "Strong Consistency"
 id: learn_concepts_strong_consistency
+slug: strong-consistency
+sidebar_position: 9
 ---

-[usage bucket types]: /riak/kv/2.2.3/developing/usage/bucket-types
+[usage bucket types]: /docs/developing/usage/bucket-types
-[concept eventual consistency]: /riak/kv/2.2.3/learn/concepts/eventual-consistency
+[concept eventual consistency]: /docs/learn/concepts/eventual-consistency

-{{% note title="Please Note:" %}}
+:::note Please Note:
 Riak KV's strong consistency is an experimental feature and may be removed from the product in the future.
 Strong consistency is not commercially supported or production-ready.
 Strong consistency is incompatible with Multi-Datacenter Replication, Riak Search, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
 We do not recommend its usage in any production environment.
-{{% /note %}}
+:::note

-Riak was originally designed as an [eventually consistent](/riak/kv/2.2.3/learn/concepts/eventual-consistency) system, fundamentally geared toward providing partition
+Riak was originally designed as an [eventually consistent](/docs/learn/concepts/eventual-consistency) system, fundamentally geared toward providing partition
 (i.e. fault) tolerance and high read and write availability.

 While this focus on high availability is a great fit for many data